zwvews/zwvews.github.io/_pages/about.md

   * Ph.D. in Computer Science (Sep.
 2018 - May.
 2023 expected)
     * Department of Computer Science, University of Rochester, Advisor: [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/)
       * Representation Learning, Federated Learning, and Domain Generalization/Debiasing
-    * I also work with [Prof. Andrew D. White](https://thewhitelab.org/) from the department of chemical engineering, University of Rochester
-      * Federated Learning, Graph Neural Network, and Molecular Property Prediction

 <!---
   * M.S. in Computer Science (Sep.
 2015 - May.
 2018)